 - List of registered Social Landlords

 Before you consider doing any work to a tree(s) you should find out if it is protected by a Tree Preservation Order or are within a Conservation Area.
 If the trees are protected, you will need to gain consent by making an application or giving notice to the council.
 Apply to work on a protected tree.

 - Information about existing Tree Preservation Orders in Plymouth

 Chalara ash dieback is a fungus that affects ash trees.
 We’re monitoring the disease outbreak and are currently in the process of developing an ash dieback action plan.

-- Find out how to identify a tree with chalara at the Forestry Commission website.
+- find out how to identify a tree with Ash dieback at the Forestry Commission website

 Other tree felling controls

-If you intend to remove trees, groups of trees or trees within woodlands that are not located within in a garden, orchard, public open space or churchyard you may be required to obtain a felling licence from the Forestry Commission whether or not a Tree Preservation Order is in force.
-The Forestry Commission also offers grants to help with the planning, planting or maintenance of woodlands.
+If you intend to remove trees, groups of trees or trees within woodlands that are not located within a garden, orchard, public open space, or churchyard you may need a felling licence from the Forestry Commission whether or not a Tree Preservation Order is in force.
+The Forestry Commission also offers grants to help with the planning, planting, or maintenance of woodlands.